Helena Olofsdotter: Trial

 Helena Olofsdotter had been hired to treat the syphilis of Jöran Nilsson Galle.
 Like many other folk healers, she used magical chants during her treatments which included the name of God.
 This was illegal since it was considered abusing the name of God.

 Galle's daughter Annika claimed that Helena had traded magical services, and used her burr mill for magical purposes.
 She claimed that Helena had offered Brita Zippel to use her burr mill to grain a bit of a shift belonging to a maidservant she suspected of theft, and the maid would return what she stole.
 According to Annika, this service had worked as promised, and the maidservant had indeed returned to stolen goods the same night.

 Helena Olofsdotter appeared humble, regretful and full of excuses before the court.
-She stated that she had intented no harm, but rather intented to help with using the name of God.
-With regard to the magical practices she had performed in exchange for money, she stated her observation that of those she had healed or helped by magical services, those who believed in the magic had recovered, while her her services had no effect on people that did not believe in them.
+She stated that she had intended no harm, but rather intended to help with using the name of God.
+With regard to the magical practices she had performed in exchange for money, she stated her observation that of those she had healed or helped by magical services, those who believed in the magic had recovered, while her services had no effect on people that did not believe in them.

 The court reprimanded her and stated that she had abused the name of God and enticed people to blasphemy and damnation.
 She referred to her own ignorance and lack of education and promised that she would live a better life forward.
 She was given an unexpected amount of support from her community, and several of her neighbours testified to her favor.

 This was given some weight by the court.